-Recommendation No changes to the policy.
+Recommendation No char ges to the policy.
 Overall assessment and suggested changes + Through its focus on maintaining the character of the town and meeting the needs of its population the policy performs well in the context of the Sustainability Appraisal.
 The concerns over mineral use and waste generation reflect that any proposal that leads to development may have unsustainable elements that must be offset by the benefits.
 15. Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters. + Concentrating development is likely to make it easier to deliver effective, reliable sewage treatment facilities.
 There could be potential to create unattainable requirements for water, but consultation on proposed development sites with Dŵr Cymru/Welsh Water and the Natural Resources Wales should ensure this does not happen.
 14. Maintain and enhance biodiversity both within and outside designated sites + Concentration of development in the National Park's larger settlements will protect those more isolated areas of the National Park where biodiversity may be greater or there is greater potential to restore biodiversity.
 13. Community facilities (including health & social care facilities, social facilities and retail provision) continue to meet the needs of the National Park population + The policy directs development towards a location with extensive community facilities (by rural area/ National Park standards).
 As such it is likely to provide the 'critical mass' to maintain and possibly enhance these facilities.
 12. Reduce the negative impacts of waste. - Waste will be generated as a consequence of any new development, particularly if that development results in new activity rather than activity displaced from elsewhere.
-Collection of waste is likely to be more sustainable as the waste will be, spatially, more concentrated. biodiversity and landscape gains of former minerals sites are realised.
+Collection of waste is likely to be more sustainable as the waste will be, spatially, more concentrated. minerals exploitation in the National Park decline from the present level and the potential biodiversity and landscape gains of former minerals sites are realised. in the National Park.
+Locating development within a relatively large settlement may increase the likelihood of the redevelopment of brownfield sites with the potential for the recycling of building material.